wlads/reefpoints/source/posts/2013-12-22-lessons-learned-two-years-of-running-a-dockyard.md

 a very common thing for people to think.
 And that's not to say we haven't had missteps.

+### Finding The Right People

+For us I hire for cultural fit.
+We have a good mix of senior and junior talent.
+If we hire a junior developer I only hire people that show an ability to learn fast.
+I really dislike white-board interviews so the face-to-face interview is for me to get a sense of their personality.
+Then I will ask some general knowledge questions to get a sense of where they are at skill-wise.
+I will then send the candidate away for a week and give them a project to create.
+I try to pick criteria that puts them outside of their comfort zone.
+Have they done TDD before, have they done Ember?
+I will ask them to challenge themselves and I will ask for access to the GitHub repository.
+One indicator I use is how soon did the candidate start this project?
+If it was started right away that shows an eagerness to complete the work.
+Was is started and finished the night before?
+This might show a tendency to procrastinate and get things in at the last minute.
+While these may be outside factors I do ask about them if they are extreme during the follow-up interview.

+Recently we have been able to build enough of a name for ourselves in the development community where we have started to attract some good senior development talent.
+We are putting a pause on hiring junior developers and will likely focus on more senior developers for the next year.

 ### Firing People

 I've gotten permission to talk about this from Russ.
 Russ was a